Tamar van den Dop: Early life and education

+Career

 In 1994, she starred in a restaging of George Bernard Shaw's Heartbreak House for the RO theater company.
 She also had a minor role in De Partizanen series.

 In 1996, van den Dop took on the lead role as Eva Bender in the twelve-part television drama series Zwarte Sneeuw, written by Willem Capteyn and Carel Donck and directed by Maarten Treurniet.
 She was chosen from fifty actresses who auditioned for the role.
 Production took over a year and van den Dop had the most filming days with 160.
 She struggled with the lack of chronological shooting.
 The show was met a positive critical response but viewership wise it was considered a disappointment.
 NCRV rerun the series two years later.
 She was awarded a Gouden Beeld for her work in Zwarte Sneeuw.

 In 1997, she starred as Lorna Te George in the historical drama Character, directed Mike van Diem.
 Based on the novel of the same, her character was the love interest in the story.

 Her first test audition with Mike van Dien was described as "disastrous", the second test went better, but she got the role after she met van Dien's partner at a chance meeting at the Tuschinski Theatre and exhibiting the precise behaviour van Diem wanted from the character from the film.
 The movie was met a positive reception, and was awarded the Best Foreign Language Film at the Oscars in 1998.
 Despite its international success, van den Dop wasn't approached by anyone in Hollywood and at the time she didn't have her own agent unlike her American contemporaries.
 The film would be cut into three-part mini-series for television and broadcast on Nederland 3 in 1999.
 That same year, she also appeared in the short film, Kringen van tijd.
 On stage, she returned for a restaging of Arthur Schnitzler's Flirt, in it she took on the role of Mizi.

 Van den Dop would star in Friedrich Hebbel's Judith as the titular Judith.
 It was performed by Nes-theaters in March and April across the Netherlands in 1998.
 On the small screen, she appeared in two television films, Thuisfront directed by Ivo van Hove and Het Glinsterend pantser, the latter is an adaptation of the Simon Vestdijk novel.